Q: What style of DJ are you?

 Q: How does your pricing work?

 As every event is different my fee is based on a per job basis.
-This includes the type of event, duration, venue, number of guests as well as my travel time.
+This includes the type of event, duration, venue, number of guests, my travel time as well as the date selected.
 Let me know what you're looking for and I can provide you with a quote.